hzhaoc/2ndBrain/hzhaoc-f(x)/Computer Science/Algorithm/Graph Search/SCC.md

 Mathematically, in graph A,  for each edge u->v, order(u) < order(v)

-Statement "**a directed graph has a topological ordering**" is sufficient and necessary condition to the statement "**a directed graph is acyclic**"
+Statement "**a directed graph has a topological ordering**" is sufficient and necessary for statement "**a directed graph is acyclic**"

 ### Kosaraju’s algorithm
 First notice a few things: